Jessie James Decker Flaunts Sculpted Body In Latest Instagram Share

 Jessie was in a workout room or a gym for the photo.
 She posed in front of a weight machine with several plates hanging on a wall beside it.
 Part of a treadmill was also visible on one side of the frame.

 With a smile on her face, the celebrity faced the camera while she flexed her muscles.
-She posed with her arms raised by her sides with her elbows bent and her hands in fists.
+She posed with her arms raised by her sides, her elbows bent and her hands in fists.
 The pose emphasized her firm biceps and shapely shoulders.
 With one hip cocked to the side, Jessie also showcased her chiseled thigh muscles.
 Her tight abs were also on display.

-The post was an instant hit among her fan base, with more than 95,000 of them hitting the heart button within an hour of her sharing it.

 In a lengthy caption, the 32-year-old wrote that she started out the new year with the intention of building muscle and getting stronger.
 She also asked her her online audience about their goals.

+The post was an instant hit among her fans, with more than 95,000 of them hitting the heart button within an hour of her sharing it.
 Dozens of her female followers took to the comments section to tell Jessie how inspiring the post was as well as share their plans for the future.

 "You look amazing as always!!!!
 My goals are to get healthier and more fit as well!
 I want to feel my best physically and mentally for me and my family!" one admirer commented.